 Stowage.
 While we usually see cedar-lined hanging lockers to both sides, Neptunus also adds a cedar-lined walk-in closet, making a total of 11 linear feet (3.35 m) of hanging space.
 Additional stowage under the berth is lighted and has support struts to ease access.
 The owner’s safe is here as well.
 There’s still more stowage into the sides.
 A 40” (102 cm) TV is on the aft bulkhead.

 A Note on Construction.
 Since this boat carries a CE Category A-Ocean rating, these side windows are built to meet that spec.
 Instead of making a mold with openings, this hull is built with aluminum frames extending from the center of the window out to 3’ (0.91 m), and around this opening portlight, making this window frame stronger than the hull itself, and the glass is 1” (2.54 cm) thick.

 The master head includes a vessel sink atop a quartz counter with an opening portlight just above.
 The overhead is mirrored, along with the cabinets and a decorative panel above the electric flush head.
 The sole is tile.
 A separate walk-in shower has a tiled bulkhead, teak seat, and teak grate decking.

-The guest stateroom is just to starboard, and it features a double berth with memory foam mattress, and an opening portlight that provides natural light.
+The guest stateroom is just to starboard, and it features a double berth with a memory foam mattress and an opening portlight that provides natural light.
 Cherry cabinetry and a cedar-lined hanging locker supplement the drawer storage under the berth.

 Guest Head/Day Head